- Faith and Worship

 Help students in Arkansas receive a Catholic education by supporting the Catholic Schools Scholarship Appeal.

-The fourth annual Catholic Schools Scholarship Appeal will kick off on Nov.
-12 to assist schools statewide in raising funds for need-based tuition assistance.
-A letter from Bishop Anthony B. Taylor and donation envelope will be mailed to previous donors.
-A bulletin insert will be provided to all parishes in English and Spanish for the weekend of Nov.
-12-13.
-This year donors also have the option of donating online.
+The sixth annual Catholic Schools Scholarship Appeal kicks off Nov.
+10 to assist schools statewide in raising funds for need-based tuition assistance.
+A letter from Bishop Anthony B. Taylor and donation envelope was mailed to previous donors.
+A bulletin insert was provided to all parishes in English and Spanish for the weekend of Nov.
+10-11.
+Donors also have the option of donating online.

-FACTS Management Company, a third-party provider, reviewed the applications and determined if a family qualifies financially for tuition assistance.
-This year, applicant families qualified for $3.6 million in assistance to assist 849 students.
-Schools have committed $3.1 million in assistance, leaving a gap of $500,000.
+FACTS Management Company, a third-party provider, reviews the applications and determines if a family qualifies for tuition assistance.
+This year, applicant families qualified for $3.2 million to assist 1,164 students.
+Parishes and schools have committed $1.6 million in assistance, leaving $1.6 million still needed.

 Donors may mail a check to: Catholic Schools of Arkansas Scholarship Appeal, Diocese of Little Rock, P.O.
 Box 7565, Little Rock, AR 72217-7565, or donate online via credit card.